Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Methods

-\textit{1) Latent Space Interpolation} DiffAE and DMCVR perform fixed interpolation in the latent noise space of the diffusion process (i.e., interpolating between $z_T$ representations).
+\textit{1) Latent Space Interpolation} DiffAE and DMCVR perform fixed interpolation in the noise space of the diffusion process (i.e., interpolating between $x_T$ representations).
 In contrast, our method learns data-driven trajectories using the conditioning networks $\tau_{\theta 1}$ and $\tau_{\theta 2}$ in the autoencoder’s latent space (i.e., $z_0 = \mathcal{E}(s^{(n)})$), which is semantically structured and better aligned with anatomical content.
-This leads to more anatomically meaningful interpolations.
+This leads to more anatomically meaningful interpolations and limits drift due to exposure bias.

 \textit{2) Conditioning Granularity.} Both DiffAE and DMCVR inject semantic information at a single bottleneck layer, limiting their ability to capture high-resolution spatial details.
 Our architecture supports multi-scale conditioning, introducing context at several stages of the U-Net denoiser, which improves both global structure and fine anatomical accuracy (see Figure~\ref{fig:pred_all} and~\ref{fig:sax_to_lax}).